-Most make the mistake in thinking that once you attain lifetime status you hold on to it till the day you leave this mortal coil…but that’s not how it works.
+You may be forgiven for thinking that the phrase “lifetime status” is self-explanatory but it actually isn’t.
+A lot of people make the mistake of thinking that once you earn lifetime status you hold on to it till the day you leave this mortal coil, but that’s not how it works.

 Lifetime Status in a rewards program refers to the lifetime of the program and not the individual.

-What does lifetime AAdvantage Platinum and lifetime AAdvantage Gold status mean for me?
+What does lifetime AAdvantage® Platinum and lifetime AAdvantage® Gold status mean for me?

-For the life of the AAdvantage Platinum and Gold programs, you will continue to enjoy the rewards and recognition of that elite level regardless of your annual elite-qualifying activity.
+For the life of the AAdvantage® Platinum and Gold programs, you will continue to enjoy the rewards and recognition of that elite level regardless of your annual elite-qualifying activity.